Faculty

 Contemporary Ballet

 Daniela Cepero was born in the city of Cienfuegos, Cuba.
-Her love for dance clicked for the first time at the age of 8 at the open door auditions of the vocational school of art “Beny More”, where she trained for 5 arduous years in fundamental styles such as Ballet, Cuban Modern Dance Technique, Folklore, Physical Preparation and Acrobatics and Creativity and Improvisation Workshop.
-Thanks to the rigorous dance education program during her training at the elementary school of art, Daniela passed the end of her level test with the best score at the national level, and because of this she was awarded a scholarship to continue her medium level studies at the prestigious National School of Arts, in La Havana.
+Her love for dance clicked for the first time at the age of 8 at the open door auditions of the vocational school of art “Beny More” where she trained for 5 arduous years in fundamental styles such as Ballet, Cuban Modern Dance Technique, Folklore, Physical Preparation and Acrobatics and Creativity and Improvisation Workshop.
+Thanks to the rigorous dance education program during her training at the elementary school of art, Daniela passed the end of her level test with the best score at the national level, and she was awarded a scholarship to continue her medium level studies at the prestigious National School of Arts, in La Havana.
 After 3 years, she completed her studies with highly satisfactory academic results and was selected as an honorary student which allowed her to complete her pre-professional practices under the National Cuban Contemporary Dance Company “Danza Contemporánea De Cuba” directed at that time and currently by the legendary Miguel Iglesias.
 At the end of her pre-professional internship, she received the official position of dancer in the same company, where she had the pleasure of working with prestigious choreographers of national and international renown, and dancing in iconic theaters around the world.
 In 2020, Daniela was invited to be part of the renowned Contemporary Dance Company “Otro Lado” directed by Norge Cedeño, where she received her first level as a professional dancer and in which she found her identity as a bearer of this art.
-“Other Side” opened new doors in the field of dance, and it is here that she began to materialize her choreographic skills .
-Being part of this group, she had the pleasure of assisting choreographically great works of Cuban dance repertory such as “Hybrid” by Norge Cedeño for the dance company “Acosta Danza”, directed by the prestigious Carlos Acosta, as well as “Stabat Mater” for the National Company of Italy “Aterballetto”.
-Daniela Cepero has graced some of the world’s most prestigious stages such as “The Joyce Theater” and “The National Mexican Auditorium” and has performed iconic roles earning acclaim for her powerful presence, artistry and passion.
+“Other Side” opened new doors in the field of dance, and it is here that she began to materialize her choreographic skills.
+She had the pleasure of assisting choreographically great works of Cuban dance repertory such as “Hybrid” by Norge Cedeño for the dance company “Acosta Danza” directed by the prestigious Carlos Acosta, as well as “Stabat Mater” for the National Company of Italy “Aterballetto.”
+Daniela has graced some of the world’s most prestigious stages such as “The Joyce Theater” and “The National Mexican Auditorium” and has performed iconic roles earning acclaim for her powerful presence, artistry and passion.
 In 2023 she moved to the United States, thus continuing not only her professional career, but also her vocation as a dance teacher, addressing new fields of this art such as: Jazz, Tap and Hip Hop.
 Daniela is currently part of the companies “STYX” and “Ballet Florida”, complementing her professional career also as a teacher, encouraging the love of dance in students in training and helping them achieve their personal goals.

 Carly LaFlamme